gzahn/AMF_methods/README.md

      ./build_taxonomy_database.sh
      cd -
      ```
+  - This shell script will also call ```./taxonomy/format_maarjAM.R``` to combine the maarjAM VTX database with the Eukaryome SSU and ITS databases.
+  - When working with SSU, the database you most likely want to use is: ```Eukaryome_General_SSU_v1.9.4_reformatted_VTX.fasta.gz```
+  - This is the current version as of this writing.
+Script can be easily updated to point to newer Eukaryome versions if needed.
   **3. Prepare your project data and metadata in reasonable file paths within the project**

   - Copy your raw sequence data into the ```./data/seq``` directory